 Official Development Assistance (ODA) is an essential component of French foreign policy.
 France made a commitment in Monterey, in 2002, to increase its ODA in order help achieve the Millennium Goals.
 These ambitious goals aim in particular, by 2015, to reduce by half the proportion of the world’s population living in extreme poverty, achieve universal primary education, and to reduce infant mortality by two thirds.
 The French government has therefore set itself the objective of increasing the total amount of its ODA to 0.7% of gross national income (GNI) by 2015, with an intermediate goal of 0.51% by 2010.
 In 2008 French assistance increased by almost 3% in total compared with 2007, and by more than 11% exclusive of debt cancellations.
 In 2008 it represented 0.39% of GNI, making France the second largest G8 donor, and the leading contributor to the European Development Fund.
 In addition, France carries out intense diplomatic efforts to promote innovative international mechanisms capable of generating additional resources to fund development: tax on airline tickets to finance UNITAID (international fund for the purchase of medications to combat major pandemics) or the International Finance Facility for Immunization which needs to raise $4 billion over the next few years to fund vaccination programs.

 In the area of peace and security, France plays a key role in terms of disarmament.
 It has worked on the development of numerous treaties, most recently for the Convention on the Prohibition of Cluster Munitions adopted in 2008.
 It is very involved in actions to enforce the non-proliferation regime and played a key role in adopting the various resolutions on Iran and North Korea.
 France and the United Kingdom were the first two States to ratify the CTBT (Comprehensive Nuclear-Test-Ban Treaty) in 1998 and France is striving for its entry into force.
 France was also the first State to decide and then take steps to dismantle its installations devoted to the production of fissile material for nuclear weapons.
 It supports the resumption of efforts relating to the negotiation of a Treaty Banning the Production of Fissile Material for Nuclear Weapons.
 More generally, it tries to consistently endorse an ambitious and effective role for the United Nations based on international law and consensus.
 During the Iraqi crisis in 2003, it therefore opposed the unilateral use of force and advocated a central role for the United Nations.
-Its military and police forces are strongly represented beyond its borders: in 2009 it took part in 10 of the 16 United Nations PKOs, with more than 2500 UN blue helmets deployed on the ground.
+Its military and police forces are strongly represented beyond its borders: in 2013 it took part in 8 of the 16 United Nations PKOs, with more than 952 UN blue helmets deployed on the ground.
 It also has a presence within the UNIFL (Lebanon), the UNOCI (Côte d’Ivoire), and MINURCAT (Chad).
 In addition to this direct contribution, it makes a major commitment in terms of UN authorized forces that are not blue helmets, with more than 6500 French soldiers involved in these operations.
-France has been present in Côte d’Ivoire since 2002 (Operation Licorne) in this capacity.
+France has been present in Côte d’Ivoire since 2002 (Operation Licorne) in this capacity, in Mali since january 2013 (operation Serval) and in the Central African Republic since December 2013 (operation Sangaris).
 It also contributes to the International Security Assistance Force (ISAF) in Afghanistan and to the European Union forces in Bosnia (EUFOR- Althea) and in Kosovo (EULEX).

 In order to ensure that its actions in these different areas are successful, the Permanent Mission of France to the United Nations consists of approximately 80 people, including around 30 diplomats and representatives from other ministries (in particular Economy and Finance and Defense).
 The Permanent Representative or the Deputy Permanent Representative holds a seat in Security Council and in all of the organs where France is represented (in particular the General Assembly and its different committees and ECOSOC) where they speak on behalf of France and defend its positions.
 For their part, specialists at the French mission prepare and negotiate the resolutions and texts adopted by these different organs.